-School Safety Plan (School Year 2019-20)
+School Safety Plan (School Year 2020-2021)

 Our school is safe and clean.
-With 19 brand new classroom on campus everything is new and in working order.
+With 19 brand new classrooms on campus everything is new and in working order.
 All restrooms are brand new and eating facilities are cleaned daily.
-Classrooms are cleaned every third day.
+Classrooms are cleaned every other day.
 Any safety hazard that is reported is reviewed immediately and resolved.
-In the 2018/19 school year there were six accidents reported on campus.
+In the 2019/20 school year there were 11 accidents reported on campus.
 Each accident was minor and addressed immediately.
 Safety plans are reviewed each fall; maintained and followed throughout the school year.
 Emergency plans have been developed in case a threatening situation should arise.

 Carl Sundahl Elementary School is very concerned about student safety and has a very involved Safety Committee.
 Our Safety Committee meets regularly to address areas of concern and to continuously update and improve our emergency procedures and response time.
 We also work very closely with the Folsom Police and Fire Departments.
 Evacuation routes are in place and an emergency folder with supplies and class lists are kept up to date and easily accessible.
 Our Emergency Plan Quick Reference Guide for School Staff folder, which contains specific instructions for a variety of emergencies, is reviewed every year and a copy is placed in each classroom.
-A variety of potential emergency scenarios are practiced monthly with our students.
-Parents are informed of emergency plans and procedures through our Dateline Bulletin.
+Varieties of potential emergency scenarios are practiced monthly with our students.
 New gates have been installed at the front entrance to school.
-Once school starts the gates are closed and after this time all students and visitors are required to enter the school office to sign in.
+Once school starts, the gates are closed and after this time, all students and visitors are required to enter the school office to sign in.

-Date of Last Review/Update: October 24, 2019 Date Last Reviewed with Staff: October 24, 2019
+Date of Last Review/Update: October 24, 2020 Date Last Reviewed with Staff: October 24, 2020